c01952f666540050efb7f2750d8e3e91/twitter-bot/README.md

 ## TO DO LIST

 - Develop Front End to allow log in using own details and allow bot to run
-    - Integrate PIN entry
-    - Create the ability to log in

 - Finish posting functionality
 - Can develop test functionality to manually post tweets
 - We can therefore develop our reteweet and quote retweet functionalities (we probably wouldn't user it though)